 Biological diversity in Serbia is characterized by a large genetic, species and ecosystem diversity.
-Natural assets are put under protection by acts of competent bodies (by the Decree of the Government of the Republic of Serbia or by the Decision of the Local Authority) on the proposal of the Institute for Nature Conservation of Serbia.
+Natural assets are put under protection by acts of competent bodies (by Decree of the Government of the Republic of Serbia or by Decision of the Local Self-Government Unit) on the proposal of the Institute for Nature Conservation of Serbia.

-In Serbia, there are 530,714 ha under protection (463 protected areas) or 6% of the country's territory (source: Institute for nature conservation of Serbia).
-SE "Srbijašume" manages 101 protected areas, on an area of 261,946.78 ha, which makes 49.35% of the total protected areas in Serbia.
-Preservation, conservation and enhancement of natural assets represent part of the strategy and one of the key objectives in the business policy of SE "Srbijašume", the leading enterprise in managing forests, hunting grounds and protected areas.
+Preservation, protection and enhancement of natural values are part of the strategy and one of the key objectives in the business policy of SE “Srbijašume“, the leading enterprise in the management of forests, hunting grounds and protected areas.

-Protected areas have a remarkable geological, biological, ecosystem and/or landscape diversity because of which they are proclaimed protected areas of general interest by protection acts.
-Protected areas are: strict nature reserves, special nature reserves, national parks, nature monuments, protected habitats, landscapes of exceptional features and nature parks.
+Protected areas have a remarkable geological, biological, ecosystem and/or landscape diversity, because of which they are proclaimed protected areas of general interest by the protection act.
+Protected areas are: strict nature reserves, special nature reserves, national parks, monuments of nature, protected habitats, landscapes of exceptional features and nature parks.

-Protected movable natural documents are parts of geological and paleontological heritage, as well as biological documents which have a distinct scientific, educational and cultural importance.
+Protected movable natural documents are parts of geological and paleontological heritage, as well as biological documents which are of distinct scientific, educational and cultural importance.